deeprob/16p12_WGS_project/2_secondary_variants_modulate_pheno_domains/README.md

+# Description
 This directory holds the analysis scripts for Result 2 (*Classes of secondary variants jointly modulate specific developmental domains*) in the manuscript.
-It is further sub-divided into three folders based on the analysis category.
+It is further sub-divided into five folders based on the analysis category.
 Below is a description of each analysis category following the order in which they appear in the manuscript.

 # Variant traits model